Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Tensor Network Simulations

 In contrast, the TDVP family of approaches offers variationally consistent flows and preserves unitarity better than TD-DMRG and RK4, which prove crucial when the matrix product operator contains long-range coupling from the 2D-to-1D mapping.
-This is achieved by enforcing a variationally consistent, norm-conserving evolution within the MPS manifold, handling the MPO long-range terms without Trotterization.
+This is achieved by enforcing a variationally consistent, norm-conserving evolution within the MPS manifold (strictly not-energy conserving within the two-site update variant), handling the MPO long-range terms without Trotterization.
 The TDVP method, therefore, is more suitable for the 2D problem of the main text, as for higher times, the aggressive truncation needed in the TD-DMRG or RK4 methods is penalised by effective long-range couplings from the Jordan-Wigner mapping.

 We investigated non-local correlated observables for the $3 \times 3$ FH lattice with open boundary conditions.
 In \cref{fig:TDVP_v_fMPS_n0n8}, we see that, in the non-interacting limit ($U=0$), the long-time dynamics computed with restricted bond dimensions exhibit significant deviations from the exact solution, when we considered the density-density correlations between the first and last sites of the lattice.
 Among the methods considered, TDVP provides the best accuracy compared to both TD-DMRG and the RK4 scheme.
 We hence conclude that TD-DMRG and RK4 techniques are less suited to the problem under study in our main text, and therefore include TDVP to represent tensor network simulations throughout.